Many clients ask, 'Do we really need to do this, aren't spot checks sufficient?'

 When you outsource this work to an expert of FMS systems, carrier systems, and processes, you speed up the process further than with an internal resource.
 Outsourcing ensures you also obtain the benefits of an organisation that has scalability and redundancy processes in place; further lowering costs and the risk of the CIR system being delayed or even halted unexpectedly i.e. sick leave or an employee quitting.

 If you choose to use your own staff, you must also consider the costs of re-training staff when that member leaves or is promoted to another role or department.
 Finding a resource with the skills and experience to re-train on on the CIR process is difficult and prohibitive.

 Further, you don't have to worry about the opportunity costs of a DIY process.
 What are the soft costs to this task?
 What core task could that staff member be deployed to, that would have a higher impact for the business, using their core strengths and expertise?

 Working out the ROI can be tricky upfront.
 You don't know what you are going to uncover.
-Typically, our clients will initially save via our CIR service between 5-15% of their freight costs, as well as the soft costs detailed above.
 However, as per our case study examples, having a regular system in place for checking freight costs will save you from those unexpected changes in pricing that can cost your company a considerable amount if left unchecked.
 Further savings and improvements upon your freight business processes can be uncovered when using our Business Intelligence services as well; these two services go 'hand in hand.'

 If you want to learn more about how to implement a Carrier Invoice Reconciliation solution for your business, please contact us and we will be happy to advise you further.